 Most striking about Valley is the greenery that runs like a landscape - a valley - through and over the building.
 The plinth and balconies of all the houses are immediately provided with trees and plants.
 Between the towers there will be a beautiful public inner garden with several terraces connected by stairs.

-"Valley presents a challenge to us as builders: no two storeys are the same,” said Roel van Heumen, project director at Boele & van Eesteren.
-"If you look at the building as a whole, its shape and complexity can be overwhelming.
-We divide the building into sections and reduce the building assignment to manageable work packages.
-It is a great honour to be given the chance to construct such a special building."
+"Valley is challenging for us as builders: no two floors are the same," says Roel van Heumen, project director of Boele & van Eesteren.
+"If you consider the building as a whole, you can be overwhelmed by its complexity and form.
+We cut the building up into parts and return the building task to manageable work packages.
+It is a great honour to be allowed to build such a special building."

 The work is expected to be completed mid-2021.